 Modern-day healthcare programs allow patients to pay for their medical bills through Health Savings Accounts and Flexible Spending Accounts, abbreviated as HSA and FSA, respectively.
 Even debt collection agencies can process HSA and FSA cards if the past due receivable is medical in nature.
-Even though there are many benefits to HSA and FSA card acceptance, it is surprising how few medical entities are not able to accept the card type!
+Even though there are many benefits to HSA and FSA card acceptance, it is surprising how few medical entities cannot accept the card type!

-If your business is not able to process HSA and FSA cards, your current payment platform is to blame.
+If your business cannot process HSA and FSA cards, your current payment platform is to blame.
 Accepting HSA and FSA cards requires your business to have a specific Merchant Category Code (MCC).
 The MCC allows the card networks to identify your services and products as medical in nature.
 This code is established during the underwriting of your merchant account.
-Make sure your payment partner fully understands your business model and can garner an approval with an MCC matching your requirements prior to submitting a merchant application.
+Ensure your payment partner fully understands your business model and can garner an approval with an MCC matching your requirements before submitting a merchant application.

 The following list contains a few key medical MCC codes.
-Make sure your business receives the correct designation if in a healthcare field and you wish to accept HSA and FSA cards.
+Ensure your business receives the correct designation if in a healthcare field and wish to accept HSA and FSA cards.

 - 4119 – Ambulance Services

 - 7277 – Debt, Marriage, Personal – Counseling Service

 - 8043 – Opticians, Optical Goods, and Eyeglasses

 - 8050 – Nursing and Personal Care Facilities